hakimshifat/ONotes1/Excalidraw/Principle focus.excalidraw.md

 f1:which is the principle focus ^NxZioYPS

-light coming from infinity ^K84TJBJ7
+light coming from finite distance ^K84TJBJ7

 making a imaginary image
-at finite 'f1' distance ^KcjHt5c1
+at finite 'f1' distance
+but light is going at infinity ^KcjHt5c1

 %%
 # Drawing